 Q: How do you see your participation in the NALAS Task Force on Urban Planning?
 What does this mean to you personally and to your Association?

-I am continuously impressed by the positive energy of the Task Force on Urban Planning members and I try to contribute with my own – definitely stimulated by the group and the information that everyone brings as expert and as representative of his/her Association.
+A: I am continuously impressed by the positive energy of the Task Force on Urban Planning members and I try to contribute with my own – definitely stimulated by the group and the information that everyone brings as expert and as representative of his/her Association.
 We have the opportunity to touch so many interesting and challenging topics – such as data & information systems for planning, land management, social impact of the spatial planning, fiscal policies as tools for urban management, mobility and accessibility, etc. Our interaction and mutual projects makes me understand better the situation in my own country and also helps me to be better equipped to propose future initiatives, in line with the regional “symphony”, to the Romanian Association of Communes which I proudly represent.
 It is definitely a colour and a sound that makes us evolve.
 Stronger.